wise-monk123/Reinforcement-Learning-Gomoku/README.md

 ## AlphaZero-Gomoku
 This is an implementation of the AlphaZero algorithm for playing the simple board game Gomoku (also called Gobang or Five in a Row) from pure self-play training.
-The game Gomoku is much simpler than Go or chess, so that we can focus on the training scheme of AlphaZero and obtain a pretty good AI model on a single PC in a few hours.
+The game Gomoku is smilar as Tic-Tac-Toe, which is a game where both players trying to put their “X” or “O” symbol inside a 3 by 3 board.
+The player wins by having their symbol forming a connection with the length of 3.
+The connection can be either horizontal, vertical or diagonal.
+Gomoku is to form a length of 5 inside a 8 by 8 board.

+## Key Reinforcement Learning Concepts Used in this project:
+- Monte Carlo Tree Search (MCTS): works similar to Adversarial Search covered in the previous section.
+The main difference is MCTS randomly choose a branch to go down rather than trying to iterate through all the branches.
+The algorithm then establishes a profile from the outcome from that branch.
+- Q-Learning: is the simplest form of Reinforcement Learning.
+The goal of Q-Learning is to learn a policy that optimizes the evaluated outcome of the agent.
+- Markov decision process:  is a state diagram describing the states and actions of the agents and the environment.
+It also describes the probability of transition between each states and reward for each state.

 References:
 1. AlphaZero: Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm